Folk Orthodoxy: Yegoriy the Brave

-In the popular culture of the Slavs George the Victorious is called Yegoriy the Brave, George is the protector of cattle, "wolf shepherd", "on spring he unlocks the Earth and releases the dew".
-In Southern Slavs Gergiev (Yuriev) Day is the main calendar boundary of the first half of the year, together with Mitrovdan it divides the year into two half-years – "Dmitrovsky" and "Yurievsky".
-According to T. Zueva the image of Yegoriy the Brave in the folk tradition merged with the pagan Dazhbogom.
+In the popular culture of the Slavs, George the Victorious is called Yegoriy the Brave.
+George is the protector of cattle, the "wolf shepherd", and "on spring he unlocks the Earth and releases the dew."
+In Southern Slavs Gergiev (Yuriev) Day is the main calendar boundary of the first half of the year, together with Mitrovdan, it divides the year into two half-years – "Dmitrovsky" and "Yurievsky".
+According to Tatyana Zuyeva, the image of Yegoriy the Brave in the folk tradition merged with the pagan Dazhbog.

-Two images of the saint coexist in folk consciousness: one of them is close to the Church cult of St. George – the serpent-slyer and Christ-loving warrior; the other, quite different from the first, to the cult of the cattleman and farmer, master of the land, patron of cattle, who opens the spring fieldwork.
+Two images of the saint coexist in folk consciousness: one of them is close to the Church cult of St. George—the serpent-slayer and Christ-loving warrior—the other, quite different from the first, to the cult of the cattleman and farmer, master of the land, patron of cattle, who opens the spring fieldwork.
 Thus, in folk legends and religious verses, the feats of the holy warrior Egorii (St. George), who withstood the tortures and promises of the "Tsar of Demianish (Diocletianish)" and struck "the fierce serpent, the fierce fiery one", are glorified.
 The motif of Saint George's victory is known in the oral poetry of the Eastern and Western Slavs.
 The Poles have St. Jerzy fighting the "Wawel smok" (the serpent of Krakow Castle).
-The Russian ecclesiastical verse, also following the iconographic canon, lists Feodor Tiron (see Tale of the Feodor Tirinin's Feats) as a serpent-fighter, whom the Eastern and South Slavic traditions also represent as a rider and protector of cattle.
+The Russian ecclesiastical verse, also following the iconographic canon, lists Theodore Tiron (see Tale of the Feodor Tirinin's Feats) as a serpent-fighter, whom the Eastern and South Slavic traditions also represent as a rider and protector of cattle.